What is a Parent Coordinator, and what do they do?

 When you are at your worst, we are at our best!

 Our attorneys are here to guide you through dispute resolutions through in-person and virtual appointments over Zoom.
 Schwam-Wilcox & Associates is a firm you can trust, and our attorneys are ready to help you with your legal needs.
-The main office is conveniently located near Winter Park in Altamonte Springs, with appointments available in The Villages.
+The main office is conveniently located near Winter Park in Altamonte Springs, with appointments also available in The Villages.
 When you’re going through your worst, we are at our best!